AI Workshop: learn to build apps with AI →

 System Information: printenv - Print Environment

-A quick guide to the printenv command, used to print the values of environment variables
+A quick guide to the printenv command, which prints the values of environment variables.

-In any shell there are a good number of environment variables, set either by the system, or by your own shell scripts and configuration.
+In any shell there are many environment variables, set either by the system, or by your own shell scripts and configuration.

 You can print them all to the terminal using the printenv command.
 The output will be something like this: